harvind-here/TerrainEye/README.md

 # TerrainEye:

 A Terrain classifier model achieved using Transfer learning of a pre-trained EfficientNetB7 model.
-This repo contains the trained models, codes, files and datasets of terrain images using which the specific outcome is achieved.
+This repo contains the trained models, codes, files and datasets of terrain images using which the outcome of Terrain identification using imagery data is achieved.

 # Desired Outcomes:

 Terrain Recognition-  land-type and terrain-type recognition from aerial view by a flying vehicle such as drone.

-Military applications- surveillance, troops tracking, weapon identification, path detection.

-Urbanization management- buildings, Natural resource identification, crowd management.

-Forest/Farm management- farmland, forest density, crop/area ratio, animal detection.

 # Classifier model[accuracy, loss and F1 score]: